If you’ll be spending Christmas in Washington, DC, be sure to check out one (or several!) of these fantastic holiday activities. (Updated for 2019)

 - Note: Tours for 2019 are already completely booked

 Christmas at the Willard

 Just a block from the White House is the beautiful Willard Intercontinental Hotel.
-This is where everyone who’s anyone stays when they visit DC, from international dignitaries to pop icons.
+For 200 years, the Willard has been hosting Washington D.C’s most elite visitors, from international dignitaries to pop icons.
 So no, I’ve never stayed here.
 Maybe one day 😉

 But, you can walk into the lobby for free!
 At Christmas, The Willard gives off an “Eloise at the plaza” sort of vibe, with a magnificently decorated central Christmas tree and lights and garland elegantly draped throughout the lobby, as well as an impressive gingerbread house.
 And every night in December, from 5:30-7:30, there’s a free musical performance by local groups such as the Children’s Chorus of Washington.
 This is a great way to experience Christmas in Washington, DC like one of the elite, without paying the price tag.